ZhiruiFeng/ZephyrOS-Executor/SETUP_GUIDE.md

 ## Xcode Configuration

+### 0. Create a Personal (Unshared) Scheme

+To keep secrets out of source control, duplicate the shared scheme and store your credentials in a personal copy:

+1. In Xcode, choose **Product → Scheme → Manage Schemes…**
+2. Select `ZephyrOS Executor` and click **Duplicate**
+3. Name it something like `ZephyrOS Executor (YourName)`
+4. **Uncheck** the **Shared** checkbox for the new scheme
+5. Click **Close**

+Xcode saves unshared schemes under `xcuserdata`, which is already ignored by Git.
+Use this personal scheme whenever you edit environment variables.

 ### 1. Configure URL Scheme

 The app needs to handle OAuth callbacks via a custom URL scheme.